wechicken456/Banking-App-with-Microservices/README.md

 **Current progress**:

 1. Finished setting up PostgreSQL on **docker**.
-2. Finsihed most features for account and auth microservices.
-Setting up gRPC for them.
+2. Finished most features for account and auth microservices (including JWT auth).
-3. Testing JWT validation at the API gateway.
+3. Finished gRPC for the `auth` microservice.
+Setting up gRPC for the `account` microservice.

 Check [JOURNAL.md](./JOURNAL.md) for a more detailed